elviajero971/elviajero971/README.md

 ---
 ### My current stack

-Since More than a year now, I've been working with Ruby On Rails / PostgreSQL (just finished a 2 months
+Since More than three years now, I've been working with Ruby On Rails / PostgreSQL / REACTjs

 -----
 ### 🔭 I’m currently working on ...